sadanandpai/javascript-code-challenges/challenges/functions-concepts.md

 ### Q. Write a function which can return multiple values from a function

-- Function in general is designed to return a single value.
+- In general functions are designed to return a single value.
-- Generators are special type of functions which returns iterator which in turn can be used to send & receive values.
+- Generators are a special type of functions which return an iterator which in turn can be used to send & receive values.

 ```js
 function multipleValueReturnFunc() {